 Current pricing: all 2018 pups are $2500. for 2019 $3000.

 All our pups come with very specific training which makes them easier to housebreak, train, and to integrate into your family.
 Our methods are similar to "super puppy" training but are much more comprehensive.
 Where your puppy grows up has been researched and designed to stimulate your pup and increase intelligence.
 Their space opens up every week to introduce more room and more stimulation.
 This is extremely important.
 It also makes the puppies easier to housebreak, because they have always had clearly defined and separate play and potty areas.

 1. Each puppy gets handled several times a day from birth.
 They are separated from their litter mates and are held and played with individually, by several different people, including children.

 2. We give single vaccines, on separate days, for parvo and distemper before you get your puppy.

-3. The pups live in a large, stimulating environment, and play and sleep in crates as they wish.
+3. The pups live in a large, stimulating environment which is changed and added to extensively as they mature.

 4. Each pup is wormed and has at least one negative fecal from a vet before going to new homes.

 5. The pups are socialized to big dogs, children, adults, babies when possible, and either livestock or cats.

 6. They are groomed, bathed, and have their nails trimmed.
 We handle their feet a lot.

 7. They get lots of training to prevent nipping and jumping on us.
 If you are going to use your puppy for sport training (i.e. agility), advanced obedience, etc, let us know and we will not teach so much impulse control.